-The second type of listening is appreciative, which takes place while listening to music, poetry, or literature or watching a play or movie.
-For example, knowing that the melodies of classical musical have a certain A-B pattern informs us how to listen to Mozart.
+the use of a clear central idea statement, preview of the main points, connective statements, and overall summary in the conclusion to reinforce the main ideas or points of a speech; the deliberate repeating of structural aspects of speech example, knowing that the melodies of classical musical have a certain A-B pattern informs us how to listen to Mozart.
 To be good at this kind of listening, it helps to study the art form to learn the patterns and devices.